radiomicsgroup/dMRIMC/manuals/using_Histo_uSim.md

 * `vCS_sph`: volume-weighted CS (vCS) index for a system with spherical geometry
 * `vCS_cyl`: volume-weighted CS (vCS) index for a system with cylindrical geometry

-`python select_parameter_configuration.py --params fin mCS`

-This will return a `.npy` file with fin, mCS along with D<sub>0|in</sub>, D<sub>0|ex</sub> and $\kappa$.

 Again, for ease of use regarding permeability, the parameter arrays are included combined and separated by the permeability value at [using_Histo_uSim/reference_param_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_param_arrays).
 By default the `select_parameter_configuration.py` script transforms the combined array.
-If you wish to use the arrays for one kappa value only make sure you remove that column from the parameter array.

 ## Example: Mice data
 As a concrete example, we show how to use Histo-μSim on the mouse data we have released on Zenodo at [https://doi.org/10.5281/zenodo.14559355](https://doi.org/10.5281/zenodo.14559355), specifically the breast cancer samples in `scans/breast`.
 For more information on parameter estimation check [parameter_estimation.md](https://github.com/radiomicsgroup/dMRIMC/tree/main/manuals/parameter_estimation.md) where we replicate some of the figures of our paper.